whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

 ---

 ##### Step One:
 Clone this repository.
-Create a `config.py` in the same directory with these three credentials:
+Create `config.py` in the same directory with these three credentials:

 Get your bot's token from [@botfather](https://t.me/botfather)
 TOKEN = 'YOUR TOKEN HERE'